CSCfi/qvain-ops/docs/admin.md

 set -a; source ~/.env/qvain.env; set +a
 ```

 ... this will export the environment variables to your current shell.
+On production systems, the environment file can be found in the home of the user the service runs as: `~qvain/.env`, if that user is `qvain`.

 The service binary also has a handful of command line flags, most of which allow overriding environment variables: